-A Vehicle Conversion (LPG – Liquefied Petroleum Gas) certificate of qualification entitles the holder to maintain, alter, repair and install liquefied petroleum gas vehicle fuel systems under an operating permit.
+The Vehicle Conversion - Liquefied Petroleum Gas (LPG) Certificate of Qualification allows you to maintain and repair propane vehicle fuel systems under an operating permit.

-- be a holder of a 3-year automotive industry training credential or an equivalent 3-year automotive trade; or
+- A 3-year automotive industry training credential or an equivalent 3-year automotive trade certificate

 Refer to Gas Safety Regulation for more information.

 This exam is 2 hours long, and you must achieve a minimum grade of 70% to pass.
 Exam details, including areas of study, can be viewed on the exam syllabus.